sisinflab/warprec/README.md

     poetry run python warprec/infer.py --config config/infer_config.yml

 This command starts the inference process using the specified configuration file.

+### ✏️ Design a model

+To implement a custom model, WarpRec provides a dedicated design interface via the `design.py` script.
+The recommended workflow is as follows:

+1. Prepare a configuration file (e.g. `config/design_config.yml`) with details
+    about the custom models, dataset and training parameters.
+2. Run the following command:
+    ```bash
+    poetry run python warprec/design.py --config config/design_config.yml

+This command initializes a lightweight training pipeline, specifically intended for rapid prototyping and debugging of custom architectures within the framework.

 ## 📄 Documentation